codewars/docs/content/authoring/kata/create-first-kata.md

 #### Initial Solution

 Initial solution is what users are provided with when they start training on your kata.
-The way in which you setup your initial solution code will depend heavily on the discipline that you have selected.
-For bug and refactor disciplines you will end up needing to include almost working or already fully working code within this block.
-For reference and algorithm disciplines you will likely only include skeleton code.
-Perhaps an empty function/method or some other code that has gaps which need to be filled in.
+The way in which you set up your initial solution code will depend heavily on the discipline that you have selected.
+For bug and refactor disciplines you will end up needing to include an almost working or already fully working solution within this block.
+For fundamentals and algorithm disciplines you will likely only include skeleton code, such as an empty function/method or some other code that has gaps which need to be filled in.
 Sometimes you may just want to include some comments to help get the user started, but no actual code.

 However, imagine the following scenario (assuming a statically typed language): you train on a Kata that requires you to implement multiple functions, but the Initial Solution does not give you the relevant function signatures and hence fails to compile.
 You frantically read through the Kata description and Sample Test Cases to figure out the function signatures you need to add: the name of each function, the number of arguments to each function, the type of each argument, the return type of the function ...
 After fumbling with the Initial Solution for a full 15 minutes, you finally get it to compile. _Now_ you can actually focus on the task at hand.
 Not cool, right?